 - Never compare your ability and flexibility to others.
 Everyone is different.

 - Try to link movements to your breathing.
 This will become more natural the more you practice.

 If you are interested in yoga or Pilates but cannot attend our classes, here are a few local options:

 - Jo Betts, our current instructor. (jobettsyoga.com).

 - Julia Endacott (juliaendacottpilates.co.uk) runs classes in Ipswich.

 Other Related Activities

 Qi Gong classes are run locally by John Millar.
-See (www.energyplay.co.uk) for more information.
+See (energyplay.co.uk) for more information.

 Participants in the club’s Yoga and Pilates classes should be either full or temporary members of ATLAS.
 Arrangements are available for students and those on site temporarily.
 Eligibility is primarily people who work at Adastral Park (any company) or those who work for BT in the local area.
-Full details are available on the AtLAS website or from reception in the BodyTalk Gym.
+Full details are available here or from reception in the BodyTalk Gym.